Artin's primitive root conjecture -a survey -: The indicator function

 and the error term is

-On applying Weil's estimate for character sums and imposing the appropriate conditions on $a(x)$, the truth of Artin's conjecture in this situation is then established, cf. \cite{PS}.\\ A little knowledge of the history of Weil's estimate makes clear that we not always need to invoke this powerful and deep result.
-Weil, in a period when he felt depressed, turned to the works of Gauss and started reading hapazardly.
-He soon found himself awestruck by Gauss' approach in counting solutions mod $p$ of homogenous equations of the form $x_0^m+\cdots+x_s^m$.
+Applying Weil's estimate for character sums and imposing the appropriate conditions on $a(x)$, the truth of Artin's conjecture in this situation is then established, cf. Pappalardi and Shparlinski \cite{PS}.\\ A little knowledge of the history of Weil's estimate makes clear that we do not always need to invoke this powerful and deep result.
+Weil, in a period when he felt depressed, turned to the works of Gauss and started reading haphazardly.
+He soon found himself awestruck by Gauss' approach in counting solutions mod $p$ of homogenous equations of the form $x_0^m+\ldots+x_s^m$.
 This approach involves Gauss sums (and Jacobi sums).
 Weil then started musing about generalisations of this beautiful work and the rest is mathematical history....
-Thus we would expect that in case $a(x)=x^m+c$ the required estimate for the error term can be obtained on using only Gauss sums over finite fields.
-This is indeed so, see \cite{Jensen}.\\ The situation described here is a particular case of the Artin primitive root conjecture for function fields.
-Hasse, who was at the cradle of Artin's conjecture (Artin first formulated it in a discussion with Hasse), kept very interested in it throughout his life and tried to stimulate people to work on it, cf. \cite{Hasse}.
-One of them was his PhD student Bilharz \cite{Bilharz}, who in 1937 proved Artin's conjecture for function fields under the proviso that the RH for the zeta function corresponding to the function field would hold true.
-Indeed, much later this was proved by Weil and hence Artin's primitive root conjecture is true for function fields !
-Bilharz result has been subsequently generalized by Hsu \cite{Hsu} to Carlitz modules (a particular case of Drinfeld modules of rank one).
-Rosen \cite{Rosen} in his well-written book devotes a whole chapter to Artin's primitive root conjecture in the function field setting.
+Thus we would expect that in case $a(x)=x^m+c$ the required estimate for the error term can be obtained using only Gauss sums over finite fields.
+This is indeed so, see Jensen and Ram Murty \cite{Jensen}.\\ The situation described here is a particular case of the Artin primitive root conjecture for function fields.
+Hasse, who was at the cradle of Artin's conjecture (Artin first formulated it in a discussion with Hasse), remained very interested in it throughout his life and tried to stimulate people to work on it, cf. \cite{Hasse}.
+One of them was his PhD student Bilharz \cite{Bilharz}, who in 1937 proved Artin's conjecture for function fields assuming the RH for the zeta function corresponding to the function field.
+Indeed, much later this was proved by Weil and hence Artin's primitive root conjecture is true for function fields!
+The result of Bilharz has been subsequently generalized by Hsu \cite{Hsu} to Carlitz modules, a particular case of rank one Drinfeld modules, and in a subsequent paper to rank one Drinfeld modules \cite{Hsuyu}.
+(In the latter case the authors work with an $A$-field $K$ having an injective homomorphism $\gamma:A\rightarrow K$, in a more recent paper \cite{YY} the case where $\gamma$ is not-injective is addressed.)
+Chen et al.\,\cite{CKY2} generalized Bilharz's theorem to all one-dimensional tori over global function fields having a finite constant field.
+Rosen in his well-written book \cite{Rosen} devotes a whole chapter to the Artin primitive root conjecture in the function field setting.